Vendo232/wyze_v3_frigate_http_stream/README.md

 2. On Machine 1 ( will call it DNS server ) run following commands ( assuming it is Ubuntu type OS ) 3..
 Find IP of this PC by typing ifconfig -a ( e.g. 192.168.1.100 )
 4. Your Machine DNS server for spoofing is 192.168.1.100 ( example )
-c.	sudo apt update
+5.	sudo apt update
-d.	sudo apt install dnsmasq
+6.	sudo apt install dnsmasq
-e.	sudo nano /etc/dnsmasq.conf
+7.	sudo nano /etc/dnsmasq.conf
-i.	to the bottom of the file add following lines.
-Make sure all other lines are deactivated using # in the begging of the line ii.	no-dhcp-interface= iii.	server=8.8.8.8 iv.	no-hosts
+8.	to the bottom of the file add following lines.
+Make sure all other lines are deactivated using # in the begging of the line
+9.	no-dhcp-interface=
+10.	server=8.8.8.8
+11.	no-hosts
-v.	addn-hosts=/etc/dnsmasq.hosts
+12.	addn-hosts=/etc/dnsmasq.hosts
-f.
-Sudo nano /etc/dnsmasq.hosts
+13. Sudo nano /etc/dnsmasq.hosts
+14. This should be blank file, add one line
+15. 192.168.1.200 s3-us-west-2.amazonaws.com
-i.
-This should be blank file, add one line ii.
-192.168.1.200 s3-us-west-2.amazonaws.com iii.
-192.168.1.200 is IP  of the Machine 2 where you will run installation script from. iv.
+16. 192.168.1.200 is IP  of the Machine 2 where you will run installation script from.
-g.
-Go to your Wifi router and under DNS add 192.168.1.100 as your DNS server.
+17. Go to your Wifi router and under DNS add 192.168.1.100 as your DNS server.
-h.
-i.
-Start DNSMASQ
+18. Start DNSMASQ
-j.	killall -9 dnsmasq
+19.	killall -9 dnsmasq
-k.	dnsmasq --no-daemon --log-queries
+20.	dnsmasq --no-daemon --log-queries

 Install Telnet
 1. This is installing modified WyzeHack which will enable you to Telnet to the cam.